On the Leray problem for steady flows in two-dimensional infinitely long channels with slip boundary conditions: Introduction

 The Navier-Stokes system with Navier slip boundary condition has been widely studied in various aspects.
-One may refer to \cite{AACG,AR,Co,Bei,Bei2,Ber,Me,SS} for some important results on nonstationary problem.
-For the stationary problem, the existence and regularity of the solutions were first studied in \cite{SS}, where the Dirichlet condition and the full slip condition are imposed on different parts of the boundary of a three dimensional interior or exterior domain.
-It is noteworthy that the existence and the regularity for solutions of a generalized Stokes system with $\alpha\ge0$ was investigated in \cite{Bei} in some regular domain.
-The existence and uniqueness of very weak, weak, and strong solutions are proved in appropriate Banach spaces in \cite{Ber}.
-In \cite{AR}, the existence, uniqueness, and regularity of solutions to the stationary Stokes problem and also to the Navier-Stokes system with the full slip condition in both Hilbert space and $L^p$ space has been investigated.
-Recently, the stationary Stokes and Navier-Stokes system with nonhomogeneous Navier boundary conditions in a bounded domain $\R^3$ were studied in \cite{AACG}.
-They proved the existence and uniqueness for weak, strong solutions in $W^{1,p}$ and $W^{2,p}$, respectively, even when the friction coefficient $\alpha$ is generalized to a function.
-The behavior of the solution is also investigated when $\alpha$ tends to infinity.
-For more issues on the Navier slip boundary condition, one may refer to \cite{Co,Bei2,Me}.
-For flows in a nozzle with Navier-slip boundary condition, one can also consider Leray problem where the far field shear flows can also be calculated.
-The corresponding Leray problem has been studied by \cite{Mu1,Mu2,Mu3,Ko,LPY} and references therein.
-In the case of three-dimensional pipes with straight outlets, a weak solution of the Navier-Stokes system for arbitrary flux is obtained in \cite{Ko}, which satisfies mixed boundary condition and the far field behavior \eqref{far field}.
-Very recently, Leray problem with Navier boundary condition was solved in \cite{LPY}, as long as the flux $\Phi$ is small and the nozzle becomes straight at large distance.
-They also proved the exponential convergence and regularity of the solution.
+One may refer to \cite{Bei1,CMR,DL,DLX,IS,Ke,LZ,MR,APS,Ga,GL,JM,WWX,XX} for some important results on nonstationary problem.
+For the stationary problem, the existence and regularity of the solutions were first studied in \cite{SS}, where the Dirichlet condition and the full slip condition are imposed on different parts of the boundary of a three-dimensional interior or exterior domain.
+It is noteworthy that the existence and the regularity for solutions of a generalized Stokes system with Navier boundary conditions were investigated in \cite{Bei} in some regular domain.
+The existence and uniqueness of very weak, weak, and strong solutions have been proved in appropriate Banach spaces in \cite{Ber}.
+In \cite{AR}, the existence, uniqueness, and regularity of solutions to the stationary Stokes system and also to the Navier-Stokes system with the full slip condition in both Hilbert space and $L^p$ space has been investigated.
+Recently, the stationary Stokes and Navier-Stokes system with nonhomogeneous Navier boundary conditions in a bounded three-dimensional domain were studied in \cite{AACG}, where the existence and uniqueness for weak and strong solutions in $W^{1,p}$ and $W^{2,p}$ spaces have been established, respectively, even when the friction coefficient $\alpha$ is generalized to a function.
+Furthermore, the behavior of these solutions was also investigated when $\alpha$ tends to infinity ( \cite{AACG}).
+For more issues on the Navier slip boundary conditions, one may refer to \cite{Co,Bei2,Me}.

+For flows in a nozzle with Navier-slip boundary condition, the flux across each section is also a constant, and the associated Leray problem has been studied by \cite{Mu1,Mu2,Mu3,Ko,LPY} and references therein.
+In the case of three-dimensional pipes with straight outlets, a weak solution of the Navier-Stokes system with arbitrary flux has been obtained in \cite{Ko}, which satisfies mixed boundary condition and the far field behavior \eqref{far field}.
+Very recently, Leray problem for flows in a pipe with Navier boundary condition was solved in \cite{LPY}, as long as the flux $\Phi$ is small and the nozzle becomes straight at large distance.